MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 R Server for Hadoop installation is improved for Cloudera distribution including Apache Hadoop (CDH) on RedHat Linux (RHEL) 7.x.
 On this installation configuration, you can easily deploy, activate, deactivate, or rollback a distribution of R Server using Cloudera Manager.
 For details, see [Install R Server on CDH](rserver-install-cloudera.md).

-## SQL Server R Services
+## SQL Server R Services and Machine Learning Services

-R Server capabilities have been built into SQL Server for several releases.
+In SQL Server 2016, Microsoft introduced SQL Server R Services, a feature that supports enterprise-scale data science by integrating the R language with SQL Server database engine.

+In SQL Server 2017, machine learning becomes even more powerful, with addition of support for the popular Python language.
+To reflect the support for multiple languages, as of CTP 2.0, SQL Server R Services has also been renamed as Machine Learning Services (In-Database).
 To read up on the latest changes in CTP 2.0 release of SQL Server 2017, see [What's new for R in SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r-services/what-s-new-in-sql-server-r-services) in the SQL Server product documentation.

 <a name="rclient333-package-updates"></a>